 I used to be a regular in the past when Guo Fu Hotpot was still located at Cross Street.
 Now bigger and better, its Guoco Tower level 2 space is more spacious and comfortable.
 Each customer now has their own pot with a choice of over 14 soup bases at just S$6.90++ each.

 Go for the chef recommendations and savour the Beauty Soup, Millet Golden Soup, or Male Vitality Soup.
 There’s also Kim Chi Soup, Curry Beef Soup, Elderly Tonic Soup, among others.
-Since variety is the spice of life, you might also like to switch things up with a Yuanyang Hotpot (S$9.90++) — because, why not?
+Since variety is the spice of life, I also like to switch things up with a Yuanyang Hotpot (S$9.90++) — because, why not?

 If you’re clueless on what to order, then check out their plethora of Hotpot Set Meals.
 It comes with 1 soup base, your choice of rice, instant noodles, potato noodles or vermicelli, and ice cream, as well!